davidcana/zzDOM/README.md

     * .outerWidth( [withMargin] )
 * parent: Get the parent of each element in the current set of matched elements.
     * .parent()
+* parents: Get the ancestors of each element in the current set of matched elements, optionally filtered by a selector.
+    * .parents( [selector ] )
 * position: Get the current coordinates of the first element in the set of matched elements, optionally relative to the offset parent.
     * .position ( [relativeToViewport] )
 * prepend: Insert content, specified by the parameter, to the beginning of each element in the set of matched elements.